TimothyByrd/KeePassNetStandard/README.md

 ## Why?
 <a name="h01" />

-I wanted to be able to read passwords from a KeyPass database from a .Net Core app.
+I wanted to be able to read passwords from a KeePass database from a .Net Core app.
 The author/maintainer of KeePass is not interested in moving his codebase in that direction.
 I found [another port](https://github.com/Strangelovian/KeePass2Core) but it was of the code from a few years ago.